No. 7 Creighton routs Seton Hall 89-53, Jefferson scores 19

-OMAHA, Neb.
-(AP) — Damien Jefferson scored 16 of his season-high 19 points in the first half and No. 7 Creighton got off to a fast start on its way to an 89-53 victory over Seton Hall on Wednesday night.
+Damien Jefferson scored 16 of his season-high 19 points in the first half and No. 7 Creighton jumped out to a fast start on its way to an 89-53 victory over the Pirates.

+“This one feels great, honestly,” Jefferson said.
+“We talked about it as seniors, the older group, how we have to finish teams off.
+Sometimes coming out of the half we get lackadaisical and go through the motions and teams come back into the game.
+When you’ve got games like this when you win by such a good amount of points, it’s easier and it feels good.”

 The Bluejays (9-2, 5-1 Big East) won their fifth straight game with their biggest conference win since beating St. John’s 100-59 in February 2016.